legendarie/todd/readme.md

 ## What is the Phaser Project Template?

-This is a simple project template I created to help add structure and automation to your next [Phaser](http://phaser.io/) game.
+This is a simple project template I created to help add structure and automation to your next [Phaser](http://phaser.io/) phaser.
 It includes the following things:

 *   A **package.json** for installing npm dependencies
-*   **GruntFile.js** for automating build tasks and compiling your game
+*   **GruntFile.js** for automating build tasks and compiling your phaser
-*   **src** folder where you can put your game code.
+*   **src** folder where you can put your phaser code.
 *   **deploy** folder where all code gets compiled to and you can push to a server

 To get started all you need to do is download a <a target="_blank" href="https://github.com/gamecook/phaser-template-project">copy of this template</a>, the latest version of <a target="_blank" href="https://github.com/photonstorm/phaser">Phaser</a>, [NodeJS](http://nodejs.org) and [Grunt](http://gruntjs.com/).